hammad2914/hammad2914/README.md

 ### Hey, I'm Hammad 👋

-I'm a software engineer with 3 years of experience building enterprise ERP systems, SaaS platforms, and real-time applications.
-I've led front-end development for 7+ production systems handling everything from 50k-row data grids to AI-powered document pipelines.

-I care about building things that actually scale — not just demos that look good.
+I'm a software engineer based in Karachi.
+I've spent the last 3 years building enterprise ERP and SaaS systems — the kind of apps where bad architecture decisions show up six months later at 3am.
+That's probably why I can't stop thinking about system design.

+I genuinely enjoy the moment a messy, chaotic codebase starts to make sense — when you find the right abstraction and suddenly everything clicks.
+That's the thing I chase.

+Outside of client work, I'm deep into AI/LLM integrations and slowly working toward building something of my own someday.
+Not sure what yet.
+But I'm getting closer.

+---

+### 🧠 How I think about code

+I care a lot about **why** a system is structured the way it is — not just that it works, but that it'll still make sense to someone (including future me) six months from now.
+I tend to over-engineer abstractions early and then ruthlessly simplify them.
+It's a process.

+A few things I always come back to:
+- If it's hard to explain, the design is probably wrong
+- Reusability isn't about saving time now — it's about not losing your mind later
+- Performance problems are usually architecture problems in disguise

 ---